KeMaSF/Kaggle_competition/README.md

 ![alt text](https://github.com/KeMaSF/Kaggle_competition/blob/main/Optimization.jpg)

-To solve this problem, we resort to the "scipy" library, and please check the "optimization.py" file.
+To solve this problem, we resort to the "scipy" library, details are shown in the "optimization.py" file.